Protecht

 The course also covers the ISO 37301 standard and aligns the concepts to this standard.

-Course expectations: Watch 16 videos | Answer 9 knowledge questions | Answer 10 quiz questions | 5 downloadable materials
+Course expectations: Watch 16 videos | Answer 9 knowledge questions | Answer 10 quiz questions | 5 downloadable materials Timings: 4.5 hours of video content | approximately 5 hours for the whole course Cost: RiskNZ Members: $875+GST | Non-member: $1000+GST Next steps: Register Via: [email protected], Receive Invoice, Payment, Set-up with Log In To Course

-** Download Full Course PDF: Compliance management and compliance risk management
+** Download Full Course PDF: Compliance Management and Compliance Risk Management

-Risk metrics and Key Risk Indicators
+Risk Metrics and Key Risk Indicators

 The measurement of risk greatly assists in its management, yet the measurement of particularly non-financial risk is providing elusive.
 Risk metrics are the key.